Perfect Output Feedback in the Two-User Decentralized Interference Channel: Gaussian Interference Channel with Feedback

 The following lemma determines the maximum rate improvement that can be achieved by a transmitter that unilaterally deviates from a strategy pair in which both transmitters use the randomized Han-Kobayashi scheme with feedback.
 The statement of the lemma as well as its proof are analogous to Lemma \ref{LemmaLDICFBc} in the LD-IC-FB case.

-\begin{lemma} \emph{Let the rate tuple $\bs{R} = (R_{1C}, R_{1R},R_{1P},R_{2C}, R_{2R} ,R_{2P})$ be achievable with the randomized Han-Kobayashi coding scheme with feedback such that $R_1 = R_{1P} + R_{1C}$ and $R_2 = R_{2P} + R_{2C}$.
+\begin{lemma} \emph{Let the rate tuple $\bs{R} = (R_{1,C}, R_{1,R},R_{1,P},R_{2,C}, R_{2,R} ,R_{2,P})$ be achievable with the randomized Han-Kobayashi coding scheme with feedback such that $R_1 = R_{1,P} + R_{1,C}$ and $R_2 = R_{2,P} + R_{2,C}$.
 Then, any unilateral deviation of transmitter-receiver pair $i$ by using any other coding scheme leads to a transmission rate $\tilde{R}_i$ that satisfies

-} \end{lemma} \begin{IEEEproof} From Lemma \ref{LemmaGICFBb}, it is known that for all rate tuples $(R_1,R_2) \in \underRfb$ there always exists a rate tuple $\bs{R} = (R_{1C}, R_{1R} ,R_{1P},R_{2C} , R_{2R} ,R_{2P})$ , with $R_1 = R_{1P} + R_{1C}$ and $R_2 = R_{2P} + R_{2C}$ that satisfies \eqref{EqAchievableRatesGICFB1} - \eqref{EqAchievableRatesGICFB3}.
+} \end{lemma} \begin{IEEEproof} From Lemma \ref{LemmaGICFBb}, it is known that for all rate tuples $(R_1,R_2) \in \underRfb$ there always exists a rate tuple $\bs{R} = (R_{1,C}, R_{1,R} ,R_{1,P},R_{2,C} , R_{2,R} ,R_{2,P})$ , with $R_1 = R_{1,P} + R_{1,C}$ and $R_2 = R_{2,P} + R_{2,C}$ that satisfies \eqref{EqAchievableRatesGICFB1} - \eqref{EqAchievableRatesGICFB3}.
 Assume that both transmitters achieve the rates $\bs{R}$ by using the Han-Kobayashi scheme following the code construction in \eqref{EqConstructionX_i} and the power allocation \eqref{EqGaussianInputDistribution1} - \eqref{EqGaussianInputDistribution3}, in Appendix \ref{AppProofOfLemmaGICFBb}.

 Without loss of generality, let transmitter $1$ change its transmit-receive configuration while the transmitter-receiver pair $2$ remains unchanged.
 Let $B$ denote the number of blocks sent by both transmitters after the transmit-receive configuration change of transmitter-receiver pair $1$.
 Note that the new transmit-receive configuration of transmitter-receiver pair $1$ can be arbitrary, i.e., it may or may not use feedback, and it may or may not use any random symbols.
 It can also use a new block length $\tilde{N}_1 \neq N_1$.
-Hence, the total duration of this transmission is
+Hence, the total duration of the transmission after the deviation is

 channel uses.
 Denote by $W_1^{(b)}$ and $\Omega_{1}^{(b)}$ the message index and the random index of transmitter-receiver pair $1$ during block $b$ after its deviation, with $b \in \lbrace 1, \ldots, B \rbrace$, $\bs{W}_{1} = \left(W_{1}^{(1)}, \ldots, W_{1}^{(B)} \right)$ and $\bs{\Omega}_{1} = \left(\Omega_{1}^{(1)}, \ldots, \Omega_{1}^{(B)} \right)$.
 Let also $\bs{\tilde{X}}_1^{(b)} = \left( \tilde{X}_{1,1}^{(b)}, \ldots, \tilde{X}_{1,\tilde{N}_1}^{(b)} \right)$ and $\bs{\tilde{Y}}_1^{(b)} = \left( \tilde{Y}_{1,1}^{(b)}, \ldots, \tilde{Y}_{1,\tilde{N}_1}^{(b)} \right)$ be the corresponding vector of outputs of transmitter $1$ and inputs to receiver $1$ during block $b$.
 Hence, an upper bound for $\tilde{R}_1$ is obtained from the following inequalities: